Avg: 2 from 1 vote

 P1- [Var./Alt] 100 ft 5.2-5.4 Diagonal easily up the slab to cross it, then either up through the bushes, trees and dirt,...or up the very poor rock just to the left of the same.
 In 2007, when confronted with a mossy wall, I climbed up on a 'nose-like" feature to the right, but in 2015 noted this had fallen off and left shattered yellow rock!, I stepped gingerly across to the right, then up.
 Belay in trees at the base of the dark rock.
 The letters "S T" are scratched/engraved(?) into the rock. [photo]

-Variation/Alternate: Much cleaner and more solid rock is found on P1 of A Night Climb for Two Knights"; cleanest is one of the "revisited" variations of P1 (5.6 to 5.8), or even the original P1. (about 5.3-5.4)
+Variation/Alternate: Much cleaner and more solid rock is found on any of the slab variations to P1 of A Night Climb for Two Knights".
+If chosing this alternative, a better approach is as follows:

 According to all published route descriptions the route "Celestial Path" leaves here, taking a rising traverse right to the next available tree ledge.
 [See route description submitted by Gunkswest]

-P3- 100 ft 5.5-5.6 From the top-of-the-flake belay, move left, clip a new 3/8" bolt ["backed up" by the original 1/4" !] then up, first a bit left, then trending up and right on excellent rock with reasonable protection behind rounded flakes.
+P3- 100 ft 5.5-5.6 From the top-of-the-flake belay, move left, clip a new 3/8" bolt ["backed up" by the original 1/4" !]
+Make a big step back left, then left to start up a sort of dike-like ramp with rounded holds.
+Excellent rock with reasonable protection behind rounded flakes.
 Belay at left, at a 2-bolt anchor. ["A Night Climb..." branches off right at this belay.]

 P4- 100 ft 5.4 - 5.5 PG/R Continue up and slightly right following a weak dike-like weakness.
-At about 40 ft up (5.4 R) pass an old 1/4" bolt with a new 3/8" bolt next to it, then up further to a 1/4" bolt.
+At about 40 ft up (5.4 R) pass an old 1/4" bolt with a new 3/8" bolt next to it, then up further to a 3/8" bolt that replaced the old 1/4".
 Belay slightly left at a 2 bolt belay.
 Today Gamma Ray leaves from this anchor/rap station.
 See the route description.